yuvrajchavale/SauceLab-Cucumber-Framework/README.md

    cd SauceLab-Cucumber-Framework
    ```
 3. **Install Dependencies**:
-   Run the following Maven command to download the required dependencies:
    ```bash
    mvn clean install
    ```

-4. **Update the `chromedriver` Path**:
+4. **Set Up ChromeDriver Path**:
-   Make sure that the path to the `chromedriver` executable is correctly set in your system's environment variables or update the path in your code.
+   Ensure that the path to `chromedriver` is set correctly in the system environment variables.

+---

 ## Running the Tests
-To run the tests, use the following command in the root directory:
+To run the tests, navigate to the project root directory and execute the following command:

 ```bash
 mvn test
 ```

-Alternatively, right-click on `LoginRunner.java` in your IDE and select **Run As** > **JUnit Test**.
+Alternatively, you can run the `LoginRunner.java` directly from your IDE as a JUnit test.

+---

 ## Test Scenarios
-The test scenarios are written using the Gherkin language in the `SauceLogin.feature` file.
-Below is an example of the login test scenario:
+The test scenarios are defined in the `SauceLogin.feature` file using the **Gherkin** syntax:

 ```gherkin
 Feature: SauceDemo Login Feature